peznauts/cloudstream/roles/openstack_delete/README.md

 # CloudStream

 Tools for setting up a simulcast broadcast using public cloud resources.
-This project will support simulcasting streams (multi-streaming) to services like Perascope, Facebook, Twitch, YouTube, and more.
+This project will support simulcasting streams to services like Perascope, Facebook, Twitch, YouTube, and more.

 ## Transcoding

 CloudStream will detect your configuration and adapt the cloud environment to meet the needs of your broadcast by splitting off transcoding nodes from the main relay node.
 CloudStream allows you to scale your broadcast horizontally whenever required, which has the added benefit of fencing.
-By scaling horizontally, and fencing your broadcast, you'll never need to worry about one stream negatively impacting another, especially when transcoding is required.
+By scalling horizontally, and fencing your broadcast, you'll never need to worry about one stream negatively impacting another, especially when transcoding is required.